-Additionally, it is worth mentioning the online Internal Control program available in the three corporate languages, which was renewed during 2019.
+The online Internal Control program available in the three corporate languages, which was renewed during 2019.
 By its nature, internal control involves everyone, regardless of the position they hold in the organization.
 This course therefore provides all MAPFRE employees with basic information on the objectives and principles underlying the common framework of the Internal Control System, the governing bodies responsible for its proper functioning and supervision, as well as practical examples of how the set of internal control actions are implemented in the organization using the three lines of defense model.
-As at December 31, 2022, 19,867 employees have completed this at global level since the launch of the updated course in 2019.
+As of December 31, 2023, 20,821 employees have completed this at the GLOBAL level since the launch of the updated course in 2019.